Sourcery: Plot

-Death comes to collect the soul of Ipslore the Red, a wizard who was banished from Unseen University for marrying and having children, something forbidden for wizards.
-Bitter over this fate, Ipslore vows to take revenge upon the wizards through his eighth son, Coin.
-As the eighth son of a wizard, Coin is born a sourcerer, a wizard who generates new magic rather than drawing it from the world, effectively making him the most powerful wizard on the Disc.
-At the moment of his death, Ipslore transfers his essential being into the infant Coin's staff, preventing Death from collecting his soul (since damaging the staff to do so would kill Coin) and allowing him to influence his son.
+Death comes to collect the soul of Ipslore the Red, a wizard who was banished from Unseen University for marrying and having children.
+Bitter over his exile and the death of his wife, Ipslore vows revenge upon the wizards through his eighth son, Coin.
+As the eighth son of a wizard who himself is an eighth son, Coin is born a sourcerer, a wizard who generates new magic rather than drawing it from the world, effectively making him the most powerful wizard on the Disc.
+At the moment of his death, Ipslore transfers his spirit into his wizard's staff, which is passed to Coin, preventing Death from collecting Ipslore's soul (since damaging the staff to do so would kill Coin) and allowing Ipslore to influence his son.

-Eight years later, Virrid Wayzygoose, the Archchancellor-designate of Unseen University, is murdered by Coin before his induction, who then forces his way into the university's Great Hall.
+Eight years later, Virrid Wayzygoose, the Archchancellor-designate of Unseen University in Ankh-Morpork, is murdered before his induction by Coin, who then forces his way into the university's Great Hall.
 After Coin bests one of the top wizards in the University, he is welcomed by the majority of the wizards.
 Rincewind, The Luggage and the Librarian miss Coin's arrival, having fled the University shortly beforehand after the foreboding departure of all of its magically-influenced pest populations.
-While they are at the Mended Drum, Conina, a professional thief and a daughter of Discworld legend Cohen the Barbarian, arrives holding a box containing the Archchancellor's hat, which she has procured from the room of Wayzygoose, and possesses a kind of sentience as a result of being worn by hundreds of Archchancellors.
+While they are at the Mended Drum, Conina, a professional thief and a daughter of Discworld legend Cohen the Barbarian, arrives holding a box containing the Archchancellor's hat, which she has procured from the room of Wayzygoose, and which possesses a kind of sentience as a result of being worn by hundreds of Archchancellors.
 Under the direction of the hat, which sees Coin as a threat to wizardry and the very world, Conina forces Rincewind to come with her and take a boat to the city of Al Khali, where the hat claims there is someone fit to wear it.